microsoft/DMF/Dmf/Modules.Library/Dmf_ScheduledTask.md

 instantiated, this Method may or not be called as necessary.
 This callback is also used with the Methods that cause this callback to execute on demand immediately or on demand deferred.

+**Important:** It is possible that this callback can occur in two different threads during ReleaseHardware/D0Entry in cases when retries happen.
+It may be necessary to synchronize the code inside this callback.

 ##### Parameters
 Parameter | Description
 ----|----